Our role

 - Advancing inclusion, fairness, prosperity and other aspects of wellbeing in Scotland

-The Act also include six functions:
+The Act also includes six functions:

 - Advocacy and advice